NordicESMhub/noresmdiagnostics/_episodes/05-exercise1.md

 ### Task 2.4
 Diagnose only atmospheric component with passive mode `-p`, and switch on the chemistry sets and `significance test` when comparing two models.

+Note, it requires at least 10 years to have the `significance test` for differnce-plots.

 ```bash
 # Example